 Repeat and Serve

 You'll want to serve oysters as soon after shucking them as possible.
-I like to keep them cold by setting them on a tray of crushed ice.
+You can keep them cold by setting them on a tray of crushed ice.